stuartajd/dasher/README.md

 remaining widgets into place to ensure that there isn't massive spaces between them, keeping the system clean.
 All features that have been implemented in Dasher are functional, there is no untested or nonfunctional code.
 Libraries are used throughout the package however the majority of the code created was created by myself.

+As the method of storage, I chose to use HTML5 localStorage.
+This is because I found that the localStorage of the browser is able to hold as much data as required by my system but is also able to keep it for as long as the user wants it for as it does not clear unless the user specifically clears their browsing data.

 #### Maintainability
 _Code style, comprehensibility and maintainability.
 This includes formatting, file structure, naming - everything that